United Airlines Announces 3,000 New Denver Jobs, 270 New Aircraft On Order

 Including past orders still awaiting fulfillment, United plans to retire 300 of its current aircraft, replacing them with new larger planes.
 Two hundred additional planes will be added to the fleet in order to expand United’s reach.

 Current aircraft in use will be retrofitted to increase premium seating by 75%.
 Retrofitting will include seatback entertainment screens for all passengers, phone charging stations at each seat and enough overhead bin space for every passenger even on sold out flights.
-Seatback entertainment screens will offer 2.800 hours of entertainment and games which will allow passengers to compete against each other.READ MORE: Staffing Shortage Affects Flights As Denver International Airport Gets Busier
+Seatback entertainment screens will offer 2.800 hours of entertainment and games which will allow passengers to compete against each other.READ MORE: Colorado Weather: Pattern Shift Underway As A Monsoon-Like Flow Develops

 As part of the changes, which United has dubbed their “United Next” phase, the company plans to decrease their usage of smaller aircraft.
 Major hubs throughout the nation will primarily use narrow body aircraft which can seat hundreds of passengers, while smaller single-class aircraft will be used to transport customers from smaller markets to the larger hubs and connecting flights.